dbl-works/terraform/nat/README.md

 # Terraform Module: NAT

-A reopsitory for setting up a network address translation (NAT).
+A repository for setting up a network address translation (NAT).

 ## Usage